 - But you can castle even if your rook is under attack because there are no rules in chess against it.

 - You can’t castle out of check because then the equilibrium in the game will be disturbed.

 Can you castle after being in check?

-No, you can’t castle after being in check because that will be considered an illegal move.
-As per the standard rules, castling is temporarily prevented if the king is in check.
-Once the king gets out check then you can castle.
+You can’t castle at the moment when your king is in check because that will be considered an illegal move.
+As per the standard rules, castling is temporarily prevented if the square on which the king stands is attacked by one or more of the opponent pieces.
+However, once the king gets out the check, you can castle.

 Can you castle if the king is unmoved but checked?

 The short answer is No. You can’t castle even if the king is unmoved because for castling the king must not be in check.

 No, you can’t castle out of checkmate.
 If you are checkmated that means you already lose the game so you can’t castle.
 In chess, the game ends as soon as your king is checkmated.

 Yes, you can castle queenside as well as kingside but only if the king is not in check or doing so doesn’t put the king in check.
 Also, the king can’t castle if either the king or the rook has already moved once or there is piece between them.